At the Café de Paris: Album details

 Issued on LP by Columbia Records (catalog no. ML 4975) and Philips (BO 7684 R), as well as on Columbia EP A-1115 (three 7-inch 45 rpm records in a heavy cardboard gatefold cover with extensive liner notes).
 Neither of the Columbia editions includes "Go 'Way from My Window".
 The original Philips pressing omits "Lazy Afternoon" and "No Love, No Nothin'".
+The LP includes a front cover with a full-color portrait, a back cover with the famous photograph of the singer in her sheer gown, and an inner sleeve with excerpts from the London press.
+The package also received an unusual detail: it was scented with Arpège by Lanvin.'
 The album was later released on CD as The Marlene Dietrich Album (Sony MDK 47254).
-The LP includes a front cover with a full-color portrait, a back cover with the famous photograph of the singer in her sheer gown, and an inner sleeve with excerpts from the London press.
-The package also received an unusual detail: it was scented with Arpège by Lanvin, reinforcing the sophisticated character of the edition.'

 The so-called "live" version of "No Love, No Nothin'" appearing on both the LP and CD issues is, in fact, a studio recording with added audience applause, most likely inserted to extend the running time of the original 12-inch U.S. LP.
 The unaltered studio version, without overdubbed applause, was first made available on the 1993 Sony Music CD The Cosmopolitan Marlene Dietrich.
 The Sony CD reissue of The Marlene Dietrich Album omits both "Go 'Way from My Window" and "Das Lied ist aus".

 Critical reception

-The Cash Box critic wrote that Columbia delivered "another masterpiece" with the release of At the Café de Paris, describing it as an exciting package, enriched by Dietrich's unmistakable technique and an excellent selection of material.
-The review also highlighted Noel Coward's witty introduction, the quality of the recording achieved under less-than-ideal conditions, and the album's meticulous production, concluding that it was a release of major impact.
+Cash Box described the album as "another masterpiece", highlighting the "excellent selection of material" and the "unbeatable Dietrich technique", and calling it "an exciting package that should do a real big job", as well as "a fine recording for such poor recording conditions".

-The critic from The Oregonian, reviewing the 1991's album Live at the Café de Paris (also known as The Marlene Dietrich Album), wrote that Marlene Dietrich's "veiled" voice and "beckoning half-whispers" promised seduction with every breath.
-They highlighted the album's richly suggestive atmosphere across its 20 tracks, introduced by Noel Coward, and praised the performances recorded during 1950s shows in Paris and Rio de Janeiro.
-Among the highlights, they noted the coy and alluring rendition of "La Vie en rose" and the iconic "Falling in Love Again", the theme from The Blue Angel.
-Finally, they recommended it as an "unusual holiday gift" capable of bringing "great delights.
+The Oregonian, reviewing The Marlene Dietrich Album, described the album as a seductive collection, noting Dietrich's "veiled voice and beckoning half-whisper" that "promised seduction with every breath", and calling it "an unusual holiday gift that will bring great delights".